 Obviously it makes sense to shop around when buying a new TV.
 But if you've previously owned a Samsung and want to stick with what you know, there are some impressive screens out there.

-From monster sets to more moderately-sized ones, from very affordable to very expensive, Samsung has sets to suit all tastes.
+From monster sets to more moderately-sized models, from very affordable to very expensive, Samsung has TVs to suit all tastes, spaces and budgets.

 Before you lay down your cash, there are a few things to consider.
 4K and HDR will improve the picture quality drastically, but only when fed compatible content, so check your source.